plumberz/plumberz.github.io/README.md

 ## Tubes

-This report considers tubes-2.1.1.0, a stream programming library based on the concept of duality, inspired by Pipes.
+This report considers [tubes-2.1.1.0](https://hackage.haskell.org/package/tubes), a stream programming library based on the concept of duality, inspired by Pipes.

 ### Intuition

 Tubes bring stream programming capabilities into haskell.
 In particular it respond to the need of process in a series of stages (pipelining) a possibly infinite stream of elements.
 This is useful when the sequence of elements can't be hold in memory, but must be processed in chunks.
-Stream programming push this concept to its limit by having chunk of exactly one element.

 In the pipeline analogy, each stage is a Tube, and the composition of Tubes (itself a Tube) is the final pipeline.
 Tube has 3 specializations: Source, Channel, Sink.
 As suggested by names, a Tube usually is the composition of a Source (generate elements), optionally some Channels (process / transform elements) and a Sink (simply process the element).